neams-th-coe/cardinal/doc/content/tutorials/cht5.md

 We already created the
 input files for NekRS in the [NekRS introduction tutorial](tutorials/nek_intro.md).
 If you have not reviewed this tutorial, please be sure to do so before proceeding.

-!alert! note
+We will only describe the aspects of our NekRS setup which *differ* from this previous tutorial.

+In order to keep our files separate, we will use `pebble_cht` as our casename here.

+#### .par File

+Our `.par` file is the same as the [standalone NekRS tutorial](tutorials/nek_intro.md) except that we will point to the same mesh and `.udf` file from before by specifying the `file` and `udf` parameters.

+!include /tutorials/pebble_1/pebble_cht.par

+### .oudf File

-For conjugate heat transfer coupling to MOOSE, we only need to change one line in the NekRS "standalone" input files to apply a heat flux boundary condition from MOOSE to NekRS.
+For conjugate heat transfer coupling to MOOSE, we only need to change one line in the NekRS `.oudf` file to apply a heat flux boundary condition from MOOSE.
 In the `scalarNeumannConditions` function, we simply need to set

 ```